Marketing strategy rules

 Our goal is not a temporary spike in sales, any ad agency can do that by “spending more.”
 Rather our goal is to change customer behavior permanently through weaving the essence of our target customer into the brand.
 Changing customer behavior may be a bit of a misnomer really because in reality, your brand permissions must change to more effectively reflect the precepts of your customer, not vice a versa.
 But, the end result is the same… the customer chooses differently.

-The Two Rules
+The Marketing Strategy Rules

 There are two basic rules to get your target to choose differently – change their hearts and change their minds.
 You can’t expect your competitors’ customers to abandon their existing brand unless your brand can break into BOTH their emotions and their intellect.
 This is the foundation for what a successful a share-stealing brand does – it breaks into both the hearts and minds of your competitors’ customers.